taytran1510/Power-BI-Portfolio-Project/README.md

     Dim_Date[Date] <= lastsalesdatePY
     ```
   **The Model: Building Measures and Core Visuals**
-  - create DAX
+  - **COGs** calculates the total cost of goods sold. **Quantity** calculates the total number of items sold. **Sales** calculates the total sales amount in USD. **Gross Profit** is the difference between the total sales and the cost of goods sold, giving the gross profit margin (before other expenses).
      ```bash
      COGs = SUM(Fact_Sales[COGS_USD])
      Quantity = SUM(Fact_Sales[quantity])
      Sales = SUM(Fact_Sales[Sales_USD])
      Gross Profit = [Sales]-[COGs]
     ```
-  - create DAX: The PYTD_Sales measure calculates the sales amount for the same period last       year, but only for dates where the Inpast column is TRUE.
+  - The **PYTD_Sales** measure calculates sales from the same period last year using the **SAMEPERIODLASTYEAR** function.
+It adjusts the context to filter only the dates from last year and applies the Inpast = TRUE condition to ensure only relevant past dates are included.
+This measure is useful for year-over-year sales comparisons.
-  If today is September 15, 2024, PYTD_Sales will calculate the sales from January 1, 2023, to    September 15, 2023, but only for those dates marked as TRUE in the Inpast column.
+ For example: if today is September 15, 2024, **PYTD_Sales** will calculate the sales from January 1, 2023, to September 15, 2023, but only for those dates marked as TRUE in the Inpast column.
      ```bash
      PYTD_Sales =
      CALCULATE(